 This production process is used to achieve a safe, economical, and consistent production level that is not possible just with manual control by humans.

-The mechanism of process control is found in most of the complex systems irrespective of the fact that they are biological, electrical, or mechanical.
+The mechanism is found in most of the complex systems irrespective of the fact that they are biological, electrical, or mechanical.

 Process control is also described as an active changing process because of process monitoring.

 It means that once an out-of-control situation is found, the person in charge of the process makes a viable change to bring it back into focus or control.
-Two types of intervention are possible in a process control system like-
+Two types of intervention are possible like-

 - Out-of-control Action Plans – It offers the necessary detail about the action that has to be taken once a situation is detected that is out-of-control

 - Advanced Process Control Loops – These are automated changes programmed to rectify out-of-control measurement.

 The system is automated and deals with analog signals transmitted from meters and sensors to specialized computers that enable continuous adjustment of flow, pressure, and temperature.
 Remember, it is an important tool that uses digital/analog and analog/digital conversion extensively.

 3 Objectives of Process Controls